Maya village’s water, future threatened by Mexican train | Federal News Network

 López Obrador dismisses critics like Del Rio as “pseudo environmentalists” funded by foreign governments.

-The Maya themselves have spent centuries scraping a living from the limestone bed of the dry tropical jungle, and they know the delicacy of the environment’s balance.
+But the Maya themselves are people scraping a living from the limestone bed of the dry tropical jungle.
+The ancient Mayan civilization reached its height from 300 A.D. to 900 A.D. on the Yucatan Peninsula and in adjacent to parts of Central America, and they are best known for constructing monumental temple sites like Chichen Itza.

+The Mayas’ descendants continue to live on the peninsula, many speaking the Mayan language and wearing traditional clothing, while also conserving traditional foods, crops, religion and medicine practices, despite the conquest of the region by the Spanish between 1527 and 1546.

-“I think that there is nothing Maya” about the train, said Lidia Caamal Puc, whose family settled here 22 years ago.
+“I think that there is nothing Maya” about the train, said Lidia Caamal Puc, whose family came from the Mayan town of Peto, in the neighboring Yucatan state, to settle here 22 years ago.
 “Some people say it will bring great benefits, but for us Mayas that work the land, that live here, we don’t see any benefits.”

 “Rather, it will hurt us, because, how should I put it, they are taking away what we love so much, the land.”